Getting a Change Management certification

 Managing the people side of change is a process that requires specific skills.
 There are a number of methods you could choose to enhance the success of your change efforts, but the most widely acclaimed are Kotter’s 8-step process and Prosci®’s 3-phase method.
 We concluded that Prosci® was the best which is why we became Prosci® affiliates in South Africa, Russia, Turkey, Italy and the United Kingdom and will focus here on Prosci®’s methodology.

-Prosci® Change Management methodology
+Prosci® Change Management model and methodology

 Prosci® was founded in 1994 by Jeff Hyatt and its Change Management methodology is based on over 20 years of research with change leaders and project management professionals.
 This continuous research provides relevant and up-to-date insights for the methodology to reflect the reality of organisations.